 This Committee shall determine its agenda by choosing among issues brought to it by students, faculty, and staff.

-- Advise the Dean of the College on activities and policies fostering an inclusive community that respects group and individual differences, and that serves the intellectual, educational, and social needs of its members.
+- Advise the Vice President for Student Life and Dean of Students and the Vice President for Equity and Inclusion and Chief Diversity Officeron activities and policies fostering an inclusive community that respects group and individual differences, and that serves the intellectual, educational, and social needs of its members.

-- Advise and oversee committees addressing all aspects of College life under the jurisdiction of the Dean of Students, including those that relate to the development of a more culturally diverse community life, and/or involving issues of student co-curricular and residential life.
+- Advise and oversee committees addressing all aspects of College life under the jurisdiction of the Vice President for Student Life and Dean of Students and the Vice President for Equity and Inclusion and Chief Diversity Officer, including those that relate to the development of a more culturally diverse community life, and/or involving issues of student co-curricular and residential life.

 - Review, monitor, and propose College policies to assure that all practices at Mount Holyoke are unbiased and to provide ongoing anti-bias education throughout the institution.